Kokorody/Gojira-Tuners/README.md

 ![Screenshot 2024-07-18 090037](https://github.com/user-attachments/assets/62747f22-7161-4465-b4ed-36c2321b9719)

 ### edit item
-- Edit Item Page: page for admin to specificly update the product. , adding product in add items page, and see the payment history in history page.
+- Edit Item Page: page for admin to specificly update the product. the admin can change the details of the items. like the; picture, name, item decription, and price
 ![Screenshot 2024-07-18 090058](https://github.com/user-attachments/assets/5604e85b-9a6d-4397-a510-717cd2feb60a)

 ### add item
-- Add Item Page: page for admin to specificly add the product.
+- Add Item Page: page for admin to specificly add the product to the shop page (cart)
 ![Screenshot 2024-07-18 090103](https://github.com/user-attachments/assets/af213b3f-1360-4a1c-a95f-e4956489b74f)

 ### purchase history
-- History Page: page for admin to see the payment history.
+- History Page: page for admin to see the payment history. in this page, the admin can search search a hitory based on the name and phone data
 ![Screenshot 2024-07-18 090107](https://github.com/user-attachments/assets/a12fb550-78d5-447a-b43f-13a872ebaed9)